 Host Name: The host name is optional but may be required by some ISPs.
 Leave it blank if you are not sure.

 Primary DNS Enter the primary DNS server IP address assigned by your ISP.
-This
+This Server: address is usually obtained automatically from your ISP.

 Secondary DNS Enter the secondary DNS server IP address assigned by your ISP.
 This